Quilting Terms & Acronyms

 Just like any other craft or profession, quilters have their own language, which you should learn to succeed.
 I have trolled the internet and books to figure out what some of these quilting terms and bizarre acronyms are and decided to share them with you as I find them.
 This list will grow as I find new ones or get input on better ways to define them.
 I will also endeavor to assist in how to apply these terms!
 I guess years of spelling in elementary and high school may have taught me something after all!

 Terms will be listed alphabetically and defined.
 Acronyms will be listed after the terms and separately.
-Hopefully, this will be searchable.
-My amazing webmistress will hopefully help with that.
 If you see terms you would like to add, please comment!

 1930’s Reproductions, are also known as feedsack fabrics.
 They are generally pastel and bright fabrics with small prints on them.